 Intangible Asset Finance Society

-- Secured global subject matter experts to headline monthly, moderated, 60 minute telephonic – interactive seminars with Society membership which I produced and moderated.
+• Secured global subject matter experts to headline monthly 60 minute telephonic – interactive seminars with Society membership which I produced and moderated.

 American Society for Industrial Security International